mjs375/Portfolio/GitHub_Tutorial.md

 ### Branching
 - *Programmers shouldn't develop new features in a linear fashion– rather, everytime they add (develop & test) a new feature they should __branch__ their repository.
 That one, a working, stable copy, pre-new-feature is still available, while the new feature can be worked on independently until such time as it is ready and fully de-bugged, and then be merged back into the __main__ branch.*
   - **HEAD**: *this points to the branch that you are currently 'in'– by default, HEAD points to the main branch.*
+  - **Main Branch**: *usually the default, 'master' branch which has the stable, central code.*
+  - **[Feature] Branch**: *an off-shoot branch of the code, wherein programmers can develop & test new features while leaving a stable, working version of the program in the Main branch.
+After 'Feature' is debugged, it is merged back into the Main branch (and deleted).*

 - **Check Branches**: ```$ git branch``` => ```* main```: _lists all the branches of your repository, with the HEAD denoted by an "*"._
 - **Create New Branch**: ```$ git checkout -b <new_branch_name>```: *you will automatically be switched to the new branch as you create it.
 The new branch will be an exact duplicate of the one you just left... until you make changes and commit them.*